haku5hu/Serato2Processing/README.md

 # interfacing serato with processing

 ## description
-systems to interface serato with into processing Visualisation/VJ software, and potentially a sonic manipulation layer
+systems to interfacing serator for visualisation of Dj data

 ### objectives
 interface with history file